![]() | Modification |

 .
 This will be done in a way that preserves orientation (i.e., the directions of the arrows).This operation is sometimes called splicing a crossing.

-To change or resolve a crossing, switch to the Crossings tab, right-click on the crossing you want to change, and choose which operation you wish to perform.
+To change, resolve, or make a crossing virtual, switch to the Crossings tab, right-click on the crossing you want to modify, and choose which operation you wish to perform.
+(You will also see an extra option to reverse a single component.)

 On computers where right-click is not supported (e.g., computers with a one-button mouse), you should use the normal secondary-click mechanism for bringing up a pop-up context menu.

 Regina offers a number of local moves (including the well-known Reidemeister moves) for modifying a link diagram without changing the underlying link.
-If you press the button (or select →), then Regina will use a combination of these moves to reduce the link to as few crossings as it can.
+If you select → from the menu or press the corresponding toolbar button, then Regina will use a combination of these moves to reduce the link to as few crossings as it can.
 This procedure is always fast and works well in many scenarios, but there is no guarantee that this will produce the fewest possible crossings: Regina might get stuck at a local minimum from which it cannot see how to escape.

-This fast simplification process will never reflect or reverse your link.
-This is not true of the exhaustive process described below.
+This fast simplification process will never reflect, rotate or reverse your link.

-If Regina cannot simplify the link immediately using its fast heuristics, and if your link has only one component (i.e., you have a knot), then it will offer to perform a slower, more exhaustive search.
+If Regina cannot simplify the link immediately using its fast heuristics, and if your link has fewer than 64 components, then it will offer to perform a slower, more exhaustive search.
 Press the Try harder button, as shown below:

 At this point, Regina will begin an exhaustive search through the Reidemeister graph (this is essentially the graph that relates all diagrams of the underlying knot through Reidemeister moves):